WireGuard vs. Tailscale

 Using Tailscale introduces a dependency on Tailscale’s security.
 Using WireGuard directly does not.
 It is important to note that a device’s private key never leaves the device and thus Tailscale cannot decrypt network traffic.
 Our client code is open source, so you can confirm that yourself.

-With the Security plan, Tailscale adds an ACL layer on top of WireGuard, so that you can further control network traffic.
+With the Team and Business plans, Tailscale adds an ACL layer on top of WireGuard, so that you can further control network traffic.
 You can do some of this directly with WireGuard by not setting up tunnels between devices that should not communicate or by using the operating system firewall to control traffic flow.
 Tailscale ACLs allow you to express ACLs for everything in a single place using users, groups, and tags, which are easier to maintain than a list of which device pairs may communicate

-Even without the Security plan, Tailscale offers some basic, unidirectional ACL controls.
+Even without the Team or Business plan, Tailscale offers some basic, unidirectional ACL controls.
 For example, any node may turn on “Shields Up” mode, which prevents all incoming connections.

 Using WireGuard directly offers better performance than using Tailscale.
 Tailscale does more than WireGuard, so that will always be true.
 We aim to minimize that gap, and Tailscale generally offers good bandwidth and excellent latency, particularly compared to non-WireGuard VPNs.